sandialabs/slycat/docs/source/manual/Models.rst

 Each model has a *Name*, a *Marking*, and an optional *Description*.
 Marking choices are defined as part of the server configuration, so they are specific to the institution that hosts the server.
 The intent is for Slycat™ to facilitate clear labeling of data sensitivity through explicit choice of marking.
-The marking appears as part of the model description on the Project page list, plus it is shown in both header and footer bars when visualizing the model.
+The marking appears as part of the model description on the Project page list and it is shown in the header bar when visualizing the model.

 Source Data for Models
 ======================